Dania-CTF/CTF-Tools/README.md

-# DCTF-Tools
+# CTF-Tools
-This folder contains the tools developed or modified by the Dania CTF team.
-Before you make a pull request, make sure to read the readme file inside the folder.
+This repository contains CTF tools made or modified by the Dania CTF Team